kctong529/wtf-suomi/oma-suomi-1/chapter-1/README.md

 > **Susan:** Hi!
 > **Juhani:** Hi!
 > **Susan:** I am Susan Mäntylä.
 Sorry for disturbing you.
 > **Juhani:** Juhani Virtanen.
-Is there some problem?
+Is there some ongelma?
-> **Susan:** Problem? ...
+> **Susan:** Ongelma? ...
 Sorry, I don't understand.
 I speak only a little Finnish.
 What is "ongelma" in English?
 > **Juhani:** Problem.
 > **Susan:** Ah!
 No!
 No problem!
 I'm a new neighbor.
 > **Juhani:** I see./Oh.